MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - DW Size in MB
 - DW Port
 - Is DW local
-- Is SDK Service using Local System Account
+- Is the SDK service using the local system account
-- Is Agent using Local System Account
+- Is the agent using the local system account
-- Web console Default Website
+- Web console default website
 - Web console authorization  mode
 - Web console SSL enabled
-- count of maintenance schedules
+- Count of maintenance schedules
-- count of active alerts
+- Count of active alerts
 - User role
 - Console version
-- Are customers enabling daily health report
+- If users enabling daily health report
-- Are customers enabling computer discovery
+- If users are enabling computer discovery
-- Are customers discovering entire domain, or selected
+- If users are discovering entire domain, or selected
-- Are customers enabling Auto-Select for updates?
+- If users are enabling Auto-Select for updates
-- Telemetry on/off notification
+- Telemetry on/off notifications
 - Click count on Tune Management Pack View
 - Click count, total days, minimum alert count, and total result set
 - Click count, MP name, alert name, and alert count
 - Click count of *View or edit the settings of this monitor*
 - Click count of *View or override sources*
 - Click count, source MP name and override MP name
-- Nano Servers Count
+- Nano servers count
 - Alert view click count
 - Health explorer click count on alert view action menu
 - Open command window click count on alert view action menu